 Fig 4: character of crane in Chinese

-Fig 9: porcelain dish, Tianqi period (1621 – 27), Ming dynasty, courtesy of the British Museum, London
+Fig 9: porcelain dish, Tianqi period (1621–27), Ming dynasty, courtesy of the Trustees of the British Museum

 Fig 17-18: porcelain dish with underglaze blue and overglaze enamelled decoration, first half of the 18th century, courtesy of the Sotheby’s auction house